Updated: February 20, 2026

 Visit the Chapel of the Holy Cross

 The Chapel of the Holy Cross is both a religious site and an architectural marvel.
 Built right into the red rock cliffs, this unique chapel offers incredible views and a peaceful place to reflect.
 There’s no charge to visit, and you don’t need to be religious to appreciate the design and setting.
-Step inside for a few quiet moments, then take a walk around the outside to soak in the views.
+I recommend stepping inside for a few quiet moments and then taking a walk around the outside to soak in the views.
 The surrounding landscape is beautiful, and it’s a great place to stop on your way to other nearby trails.

 Cool Off at Oak Creek